Offshore Accident Lawyer

 Offshore oil drilling is dangerous as there are a huge number of things that can go wrong at any moment.
 Workers in this industry are typically required to be on the job for around 12 hours each day and they continuously work for a period of up to 2 weeks.
 Needless to say, it’s an exhausting job but other than that, there are also some other inherent dangers.
 Workers have to regularly handle combustible materials with huge cranes swinging overhead.
 In this industry, a lot of heavy equipment is used and it’s everywhere.
 Employers in the industry are required to keep the working conditions as safe as possible for the workers but even deck navigation can quickly go from dangerous to disastrous in no time.
 This is the reason, steel-toed boots and hard hats are mandatory in this industry.

 Thankfully, serious oil rig accidents do not occur frequently but when such accidents happen, these are often catastrophic.
 Even though huge disasters are rare but even smaller accidents in this industry can be devastating for an individual.
-Seamen are at a higher risk of traumatic brain injuries, slip and falls as well as spinal cord injuries and other accidents.
+Seamen are at a higher risk of traumatic brain injuries, slip and falls, burns, as well as spinal cord injuries and other accidents.
 Oil companies have been fined millions of dollars due to unsafe working conditions for the workers by the Occupational Safety and Health Administration.
 While conditions have improved for the workers but working on an oil rig remains dangerous.

 Typical Accidents and Injuries for Oil Drilling Workers